Esmail-ibraheem/nanograd/README.md

 **_Key Features_**
 - **`Transformers from Scratch:`**
-  Implement a GPT and llama models from the ground up using Pytorch, offering full transparency and flexibility.
+  Implement GPT and llama [models](#models-implementation) from the ground up using Pytorch, offering full transparency and flexibility.

 - **`Efficient Pre-training and Fine-tuning:`**
   Used the instructions from LitGPT repo for pre-training and fine-tuning the model for Both datasets: `Arabic` and `English`, here are the [instructions](#Continued-Pre-training) section